akulmizev/texieve/docs/tokenizer.md

 tokenizer.save_pretrained("./models/unigram_tokenizer")
 ```
 This will train a (fast) UnigramLM tokenizer with full compatibility with
 the popular `PreTrainedTokenizerFast` class from `transformers`.
-Note: it is
+This process makes use of the
+`tokenizers` [api](https://huggingface.co/docs/tokenizers/en/index), with support for custom normalizers,
+pre-tokenizers, decoders, and trainers.
+Here, all possible arguments for each component (e.g. pre-tokenizer) are passed directly onto the
+associated `tokenizers` object during initialization.
+Where supported, `Sequence` objects can be passed to the
+config as a list of multiple components (e.g., the `pre_tokenizer` argument above.)

-possible to set the `vocab_size` to `auto` to automatically determine the
+_Note:_ it is possible to set the `vocab_size` to `auto` to automatically determine the
 optimal vocabulary size based on the data (via Heap's Law and additional heuristics).

+### `sentencepiece` backend

 It is also possible to train a huggingface-compatible tokenizer using a `sentencepiece` backend, like so: